ksco/cc/README.md

-# cc: a small C compiler written in Go
+# cc: a C compiler written in Go

 It's just a toy, and it will still be a toy for the foreseeable future.
 But the plan is to achieve most C11 features, so it can be used to compile real-world programs, such as SQLite, Git and so on.